Supplements

 STEVIA⁣

-doesn’t affect blood sugar levels, doesn’t feed Candida or pathogens in the gut, or set you up for sugar/ carbohydrate cravings.
+Doesn’t affect blood sugar levels, doesn’t feed Candida or pathogens in the gut, or set you up for sugar/ carbohydrate cravings.
 When purchasing stevia, find one that is pure, as so many contain fillers like maltodextrin, flavours, lactose, glycerin and alcohol.⁣

 MAPLE SYRUP⁣

-is an excellent source of manganese, zinc and other antioxidants.
+Is an excellent source of manganese, zinc and other antioxidants.
 Be sure you purchase pure, organic maple syrup as many commercial brands use formaldehyde in processing.⁣

 What’s your favourite natural sweetener?